 For your desktops now a big consideration is those people you send to work from home.
 What device will they use?
 If they use their own device, then you definitely DO NOT want them using a VPN and exposing your network to whatever they have on their machine.
-You’ll want to go all virtual with Citrix Virtual Apps and Desktop\Workspace, VMware Horizon\WorkspaceOne, Parallels RAS, Numecent Cloudpaging\S2 AppsAnywhere, Windows Virtual Desktop etc. Of course, I know that’s an ideal scenario, and not everyone has those products or a budget to buy them.
+You’ll want to go all virtual with Citrix Virtual Apps and Desktop\Workspace, VMware Horizon\WorkspaceOne, Parallels RAS, Numecent Cloudpaging\S2 AppsAnywhere, Azure Virtual Desktop etc. Of course, I know that’s an ideal scenario, and not everyone has those products or a budget to buy them.

 If your remote users are using their own devices and a VPN is all you’ve got to offer, then I suggest you at least bring in something like ThinScale’s Secure Remote Worker.
 This will ensure that when the VPN is in use, the person’s laptop is secured and locked down, preventing anything nasty from blowing back into your corporate network.

 Thin Client devices like those from IGEL are popular, and you can have VPNs running on them with a reduced security risk.
 They can also allow the launch of published resources like those in Citrix.